Aller au contenu

 Mental health and civil reintegration

-Clinical support for the challenges of reintegration into civilian life: anxiety, depression, social isolation, loss of professional identity - with referral to specialized resources when required.
+Clinical support for challenges of reintegration into civilian life: anxiety, depression, social isolation, loss of professional identity — with referral to specialized resources when required.

 Reintegration Anxiety Depression